theQuetzalcoatl/avr-dev/SW/Application/README.md

 Due to required minimal stack usage the theoritical absolute maximum number of threads is about 89.</br>
 Each Thread's stack usage should be estimated by the user.</br>
 Threads should be exited with the proper syscall and not with a **return** statement.</br>
+Certain tasks can be 'emphasized' by registering them more than once, though doing it to much can a toll on performance